Magento 2 Case Study

 10K+ FB followers

-7 websites for different countries and currencies
+7 websites for countries & currencies

-4 payment methods available for customers
+4 payment methods

 To boost sales, the company management decided to create an ecommerce website targeting B2B and B2C customer groups from different countries.
 The store is pretty standard in terms of front-end functionality, but there are a few back-end features that required custom Magento development.